adromero/frame-sync/README.md

 2. **Filter by date range**: Select start and/or end dates to view images from specific time periods
 3. **Filter by device**: Choose a device from the dropdown to see only images assigned to that display
 4. **Filter by user**: Use the "Owner" dropdown to filter by uploader (all, my photos, or specific users)
+5. **Sort images**: Choose between "Upload Date" or "Date Taken" (uses EXIF data when available)
-5. **Combine filters**: All filters work together - search for a filename on a specific device within a date range
+6. **Combine filters**: All filters work together - search for a filename on a specific device within a date range
-6. **Clear filters**: Click "Clear Filters" to reset all search and filter options at once
+7. **Clear filters**: Click "Clear Filters" to reset all search and filter options at once
-7. All filtering respects pagination and updates the image count automatically
+8. All filtering respects pagination and updates the image count automatically

+#### Viewing EXIF Metadata

+Photos uploaded from cameras and smartphones contain EXIF metadata:

+1. Click on any image to open the detail modal
+2. If the image has EXIF data, you'll see a **Photo Information** section showing:
+   - **📅 Date Taken**: When the photo was captured (if available)
+   - **📷 Camera**: Camera make and model (e.g., "Apple iPhone 16 Pro Max")
+   - **📍 Location**: GPS coordinates with a clickable link to view on Google Maps
+   - **⚙️ Settings**: Camera settings like exposure time, f-stop, ISO, and focal length
+3. Images without EXIF data (screenshots, edited photos) won't show this section
+4. Use the "Sort by Date Taken" option to organize photos by when they were captured rather than when they were uploaded

 #### Bulk Operations